gosub/csound-explore/readme.md

   - once - is true only once, at k-rate
   - randint - return a random int between max and min (default 0)
   - arrayreverse - reverse an array
+  - arrayshuffle - shuffle an array with the Fisher-Yates algorithm

 ## sccode